-The coefficients on the difference in exposure to poor schoolmates in model 5 in in Tables 6 and 7 are relatively large.
-To get a sense of their magnitude, consider Figure 1, which shows that in some metropolitan areas, there is no difference in exposure to poor classmates between black or Hispanic and white students, while in others the difference is as high as 40%.
-The coefficients in Tables 6 and 7 imply that a 40% difference in exposure to poverty corresponds to a roughly 0.25 standard deviation increase in the achievement gap relative to a metropolitan area where there is no racial difference in exposure to poverty.
-The average 20% difference in exposure to poverty corresponds to an achievement gap of 0.12, roughly 20% the size of the average achievement gap.
+The coefficients on the difference in exposure to poor schoolmates in model 5 in in tables 6 and 7 are relatively large.
+To get a sense of their magnitude, consider figure 1, which shows that in some metropolitan areas, there is no difference in exposure to poor classmates between black or Hispanic and white students, while in others the difference is as high as 40 percent.
+The coefficients in tables 6 and 7 imply that a 40 percent difference in exposure to poverty corresponds to a roughly 0.30 or 0.23 standard deviation increase in the white-black and white-Hispanic achievement gap, respectively, relative to a metropolitan area where there is no racial difference in exposure to poverty.
+In the average metropolitan area, the racial difference in exposure to poverty is roughly 20 percentage points, corresponding to an achievement gap of 0.12-0.15.
+This implies that racial segregation-specifically racial differences in exposure to poverty-account for roughly one-fifth of the average racial achievement gap.